tldr-pages/tldr/pages/linux/woeusb.md

 `woeusb --device {{path/to/windows.iso}} {{/dev/sdX}}`

-- Copy Windows files to an existing partition of a USB storage device and make it bootable.
-This allows files to coexist as long as no filename conflict exists:
+- Copy Windows files to an existing partition of a USB storage device and make it bootable, without erasing the current data:

 `woeusb --partition {{source media path}} {{partition}}`